gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 ++++++++++++++++

-There are multiple installation options available depending on your Operation System and package manager of choice.
+There are multiple installation options available depending on your Operating System and package manager of choice.
 You can find them described in the `official documentation
 <https://github.com/babashka/babashka#installation>`_.